ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Adapter for JDBC User's Manual.md

 ### About This Manual

-This manual describes Adapter for JDBC, a utility replicating modified data in Altibase to other databases supporting JDBC.
+This manual describes Adapter for JDBC, a utility replicating modified data in Altibase to other database supporting JDBC.

 #### Audience